Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 \subsubsection{Researcher Interface}

 The researcher interface provides direct controls for researchers to design, execute, monitor, and analyze experiments for human-agent collaboration research.
-The final design, as shown in Fig~\ref{fig:researcher-workflow}, was refined through a participatory cognitive walkthrough~\cite{polson1992cognitive} with five HCI researchers in human-AI collaboration to solicit design and interaction feedback and align the workflow with their needs (details in Section~\ref{sec:cog_walkthrough}).
+The final design, as shown in Fig~\ref{fig:researcher-workflow}, was refined through a participatory cognitive walkthrough~\cite{polson1992cognitive} with five HCI researchers by incorporating design and interaction feedback and aligning the workflow with their expectations (details in Section~\ref{sec:cog_walkthrough}).
 The researcher interface organizes functionalities into three pages: experiment setup, real-time monitoring, and post-study analysis.
 For experiment setup, the interface guides researchers through \textbf{four} primary steps: experiment selection, parameter configuration, interaction control, and participant registration, as shown in Figure~\ref{fig:researcher-workflow}.
 In addition, researchers can customize participants' information, including the persona profile for LLM agents, without editing the code.

-The \textbf{Experiment Selection} module allows a researcher to load a saved session or create a new one.
-Once the session is created, it provides a list of experimental paradigms, each with a text description and a simplified illustration, so that researchers can become familiar with the purpose of different experimental paradigms, even if they do not know any of the experiments beforehand.
+The \textbf{Experiment Selection} module lets researchers load a saved session or create a new one.
+After a session is created, it presents a list of experimental paradigms with brief descriptions and simplified illustrations, allowing researchers to quickly understand each paradigm's purpose even without prior familiarity.
 Researchers can also upload a custom paradigm defined in an ECL file.

-Then, the \textbf{Session Configuration} module offers researchers comprehensive control over (1) experiment parameters, such as initial resource allocation and experiment constraints; (2) interaction controls, such as communication channels and information dashboard (details in Section~\ref{sec:interaction-control}); (3) agent design, including parameters like response latency; (4) participant registration for both humans and agents.
+Then, the \textbf{Session Configuration} module offers researchers comprehensive control over (1) experiment parameters (e.g., initial resource allocation and experiment constraints); (2) interaction controls, such as communication channels and information dashboard (details in Section~\ref{sec:interaction-control}); (3) agent design (e.g., response latency); (4) participant registration for both humans and agents.

-Once the session is live, the \textbf{Real-time Monitoring} module allows the researcher to observe participant interactions and progress.
-After the session is completed, the \textbf{Result Analysis} module provides summary statistics and visualizations of participant performance and behavior.
-Researchers can view aggregate results or filter by participant, and can export raw event logs for further analysis.
+Once the session is live, the \textbf{Real-time Monitoring} module allows researchers to observe participant interactions and progress.
+After the session is completed, the \textbf{Result Analysis} module provides summary statistics and visualizations of participant performance.
+Researchers can view aggregate or per-participant results and export raw event logs for further analysis.